 How can those of you with investment in Functional Tester web scripts get to Edge?

-As of Test Workbench 9.1.1 if Web UI Tester and Functional Tester are shell-shared on the same computer you can choose to execute your HTML based Functional Test using the Web UI Tester engine, which includes Edge capability.
+As of Test Workbench 9.1.1 if Integration Tester and Functional Tester are shell-shared on the same computer you can choose to execute your HTML based Functional Test using the Web UI Tester engine, which includes Edge capability.

 But what’s shell-sharing again?
 It means that both products are installed into the same package group by using IBM Installation Manager.
 When you run one of the products, the user interface and features contributed by the other product are visible.

 Datapool encryption was available before 9.1.1 but now Functional Tester supports this important feature.
 With it you can encrypt confidential information, such as a set of passwords or account numbers that are used during a test.
 When you run a test that uses a datapool containing encrypted variables, you will see a prompt to enter the password for the datapool.
 If that test uses multiple encrypted datapools, you will be prompted for each encrypted datapool.

 When you run a test that uses a column from an encrypted datapool, the value of the column is decrypted at runtime.
 The column value is sent as a cleartext string in the requests to the server, however they are not visible outside of that request.
 This means that the actual values of the encrypted datapool variables are not displayed in the test log.
 The test log displays asterisks for the encrypted datapool variables.

 If you know the datapool password and are comfortable decrypting the datapool, this is possible by removing the encryption setting.

 Viewing and sharing test results with unified reporting